stuartellis/sve-personal-website/content/articles/modern-data-file-formats.md

 Avoid using INI files for new projects.
 The INI format is a configuration file format that was designed for old versions of Microsoft products.
 The format was then implemented in other systems, such as the Python programming language.
 INI is not a published standard.

-TOML completely replaces the INI file format.
+TOML replaces the INI file format.
 Python now includes and uses the TOML format, although [the INI support](https://docs.python.org/3/library/configparser.html) has not yet been removed from the Python standard library.

 ### YAML